Educating the Public and Stimulating Debate

 Healthcare Decision Making (Try Our Advance Directive Steward)

 Helping patients and their families advocate for themselves, including the first ever online interactive decision-making matrix for planning healthcare decisions.
+Note that this project is in need of funding so it can be made more user friendly and updated.

 Legal Trends in Bioethics

 Sorting through confusing and sometimes contradictory bioethics legislation, case law, and regulation.
+Note that we need grant funding to continue this project.

 Meeting the Needs of American Veterans

 Studying healthcare options available for veterans returning from Afghanistan and Iraq, and the state of preparedness of the existing institutions charged with their care.
+Some updates are being made by dedicated volunteer scholars but we would looking for funding to expand the project.

 Click here to learn more about the veterans project